TeachBooks/mirror_mude_book/book/sandbox/continuous/Exponential.md

 $

 If the waiting time $X$ is exponential-distributed, you can see that the probability of the waiting time of one occurence ($x_2$) does not depend on the previous one ($x_1$).

+Finally, note that this distribution is not bell-shaped and, thus, not symmetric.
+It presents a positive tail and its skewness is 2.